ponderworthy/MultiJACK/README.md

 This project began shortly after I noticed that I was using 75% of JACK DSP capability, while pushing an octocore AMD X3 with 8G RAM to only about 25% CPU, fairly evenly spread out across all cores, including a large amount of audio synthesis as well as soundfont rendering, using only about 10% RAM.
 I wanted to add more capability to the box, but had capped out on JACK DSP.

-There have been many failed attempts so far.
-Noteworthy JACK devs have suggested publicly that it cannot work at all.
-The below is working for tthree servers simultaneously, as of this writing.
+There have been many failed attempts.
+Noteworthy JACK devs have suggested publicly that it cannot work at all, or cannot work well.
+The literal code below is working for three servers simultaneously, as of this writing.

-Based on both input and experience, it is suggested that NET and NETONE cannot do this at all, because the whole design of JACK is to be as absolutely timing-synchronized as possible: single JACK, NET, and NETONE all behave similarly, not leaving any wiggle-room (CPU and I/O cycle flexibility) left over.
+Based on both input and experience, it is suggested that NET and NETONE cannot do this at all.
 NET and NETONE work nicely with multiple motherboards connected by Ethernet, again building effectively one big lockstepping JACK tarantula with legs in each motherboard.
 This is a great way to combine the horsepower of multiple motherboards; and I have thought about buying four or ten Raspberry Pis; but my application needs major CPU for synthesis and rendering and requires physical transportability.
 So.

-One source of the wiggle room we need, may exist in the form of resampling.
+One source of the wiggle room we need, can exist in the form of resampling.
 Traditional JACK lore has it that resampling is terrible, awful, quality-destroying tarantula-poison.
 However, Fons Adriaensen  and his Zita project:

 http://kokkinizita.linuxaudio.org/linuxaudio/index.html